 Stand-Up Paddle Board BasicsStand-up paddle boarding (SUP) first emerged in the beaches of Hawaii in the 1960s and began to make inroads on the mainland about 10 years ago.
 Aside from the coasts, it is particularly popular on urban waterways, where it provides a unique vantage point from which to interact with city life while skimming past it.
 Standing erect at the water's surface level gives you the feeling, and appearance, of walking on water.
 It's also a great way to get fit, as you work the legs and core to stay up on the board and the arms and back to propel yourself.
 The board is broad and stable enough that someone got the bright idea of treating it like a floating yoga mat, and SUP yoga was born.

 The ResultI enjoyed SUP yoga much more than I expected to, but I can't see it becoming a regular thing for me.
 For one thing, it's expensive.
 A 90 minutes class was $25, about $10 more than I'd expect to pay for a studio class.
 Yoga on a paddle board is definitely a good work-out (my thighs, shoulders, and core were sore the next day), but the yoga becomes secondary to the board.
 While I'll keep my yoga on nice, dry land, Signe Wendt, a yoga teacher and SUP yoga enthusiast who takes classes with Say Om Paddle Yoga in Austin, Texas, has a different view.
 "The challenge of the additional instability [of the board] really seems to bring a deeper level of mindfulness to my practice," she says.
 Wendt also appreciates the feeling of connection with nature that SUP yoga offers.
 "At the same time that the instability is really internalizing my experience, the vastness of nature is enlarging my experience," she adds.
 My advice?
 Head to your nearest large body of water to find out if SUP yoga floats your boat.

 SUP Yoga Tips

-A swimsuit or sports tank and shorts are the most appropriate attire.
+- A swimsuit or sports tank and shorts are the most appropriate attire.
 Add a rash guard top to protect yourself from the sun.

-Hats and sunglasses may seem like a good idea, but they fall off easily in poses like downward dog.
+- Hats and sunglasses may seem like a good idea, but they fall off easily in poses like downward dog.

-Hydrate well before heading out since it's hard to carry anything onto the board.
+- Hydrate well before heading out since it's hard to carry anything onto the board.